The USS Pompano (SS-181) was a Perch-class World War II era submarine.

 According to a memorandum dated October 15, 1943, by ComSubPac Charles A. Lockwood, Jr., although the Pompano was assigned to patrol Area 2, she was informed by dispatch that after September 6, 1943, Area 1 was vacant.
 Most submarine officers considered Area 1 to be more productive than Area 2, so it is quite likely that the Pompano may have moved into Area 1 when she learned it was vacant and her loss may have occurred in that area.
 2

 There was no immediate evidence of any enemy antisubmarine attacks during this period in the Pompano's assigned patrol areas.
 SubPac headquarters reckoned she may have struck a mine, experienced a fatal operational failure, or underwent an unrecorded enemy attack.
-All that can be said with certainty is that she disappeared sometime after she damaged the Japanese cargo ship Nanking Maru, on September 9, 1943, east of Kuji Bay.
+All that can be said with certainty is that she disappeared sometime after she damaged the Japanese cargo ship Nanking Maru, on September 9, 1943, east of Kuji Bay, at the geographic position 40° 12′ N, 141° 55′ E. It is her last known location.
 According to Wilfred J. Holmes, at that time it was not known that the Japanese were laying anchored mines in that area within the 250-fathom curve.
 Holmes attributed the losses of the Runner and the Pompano to the new minefields.
 3

 Another possibility is that she was sunk on September 17, 1943, by a bomb and depth-charge attack in the sea off Cape Shiriyazaki, the northeastern-most point of Honshu, in Higashidōri, Aomori Prefecture, by a Japanese seaplane and surface vessels.
 On September 17, at 0735 hours, a Japanese floatplane spotted a moving oil slick in the Tsugaru Strait, at bearing 320 from and only two miles off Cape Shiriyazaki.
 This was seen as evidence of a damaged enemy submarine lurking beneath the surface.
 The aircraft dropped two depth charges on the oil slick and requested reinforcements from the Ominato Naval District Headquarters.
 The converted patrol boat Miya Maru and the submarine chaser CH-41 were dispatched to that area, where they were directed to the target by the floatplane.
 Miya Maru reported the oil slick was at bearing 350 from and six miles off Cape Shiriyazaki and moving eastward.
 The converted patrol boat made three attacks with depth charges.
 Following the last one the target stopped and the oil slick was seen to be spreading.
 At 1050 hours, Miya Maru was joined by converted patrol boats Higashi-Nippon Maru No. 2 and Mizuho Maru.
 Each vessel made an attack against the target.
 Next the minelayer Ashizaki arrived from Hakodate, followed by the minelayer Ishizaki from Muroran.
 Ashizaki made a depth-charge attack at 1340 hours, causing more oil to float to the surface in large quantities.
 Ishizaki made a depth-charge attack at 1450 hours.
 After each explosion the oil slick grew larger.
 It was concluded that a enemy submarine was probably resting on the seabed in an area at bearing 318 from and about three miles off the Shiriyazaki Lighthouse.
 The attackers believed the submarine had lost motive power.
 Attempts to locate the target using the fathometer and sonar were unsuccessful.
 More depth charges were dropped and more gushing oil was seen.
 At 1750 hours, Higashi-Nippon Maru No. 2 marked the suspected location of the submarine with a buoy.
 On September 18, the location of the buoy was verified as being at bearing 319 and about 2,900 meters (about 1.8 miles or 3,172 yards) from the Shiriyazaki Lighthouse.
 Oil kept gushing out from that location during the entire day.
 Prior to these events, the Pompano could have taken damage in a previous depth-charge attack that caused the telltale oil leak and other serious damages.
 Captain Thomas could have been searching for an area near the coast where the boat could be scuttled and his crew could make it safely ashore when the Japanese floatplane spotted the moving oil slick.
 The numerous depth charges dropped during the antisubmarine action on September 17, 1943, probably inflicted additional catastrophic damage.
 He had no alternative but to head closer to shore, in the hope of reaching water shallow enough to allow his crew to escape.
 But the the depth charges knocked out Pompano's ability to surface or move.
 4